-Academic Status - Students need to have earned a minimum amount of credits to be considered in good standing as a sophomore, junior or senior.
+- Academic Status Students need to have earned a minimum amount of credits to be considered in good standing as a sophomore, junior or senior.
 These credit levels are used for eligibility for prom, open campus (senior status only) and like privileges for certain grade level privileges.
-The credit levels are as follows:

-Seniors 39 credits in the final year at NHS
+The credit levels are as follows: - Seniors 39 credits in the final year at NHS - Juniors 26 credits

-Juniors 26 credits Sophomores 13 credits
+Sophomores 13 credits

 - Graduation Attire We expect our students to dress their best and hope that they want to make the ceremony special by dressing for the occasion.
 Tennis shoes, flip-flops, shorts, t-shirts, sunglasses or jeans would not be appropriate dress.
 Students' attire will be checked before entering the gym.
 Any student not appropriately dressed will not be allowed to participate in the graduation ceremony.
 Students are expected to wear the graduation cap and gown in the condition that it was purchased without any alteration or decoration.
 Students may wear graduation cords for school sponsored clubs and organizations.
 Graduation cords received outside of the school may be worn for pictures before or after the ceremony, but will not be permitted to be worn during the ceremony itself. - Graduation Ceremony Students who meet the graduation requirements set by the Board and are appropriately dressed are allowed the privilege to participate in the graduation ceremony and in senior activities.
 It is possible that students who are serving discipline at the time of the graduation ceremony or other senior activities will not be allowed to participate.
 Students are not required to participate in the graduation ceremony. - Early Graduation Applications All students who are planning on graduating early must apply for that action to take place.
-Students should have a written letter of application signed by both the parent and student to Mr. Baker no later than the first five days of the term they are planning to graduate.
-The Board of Education will act on these letters of application at the next regularly scheduled board meeting.
+Students should have a written letter of application signed by both the parent and student to Mrs. Westerhoff no later than the first five days of the term they are planning to graduate.
+The Board of Education will act on these letters of application at the last board meeting before the end of each term or semester.